 ENQA statutes can be found here.

-ENQA Guidelines for external reviews of quality assurance agencies can be found here.
+Guidelines for ENQA Agency Reviews can be found here.

 In case of questions regarding the Complaints Policy, please contact the ENQA Secretariat.